Resilience for Regular Path Queries: Towards a Complexity Classification: Introduction

 \myparagraph{Contributions and outline.} After giving preliminary definitions and stating the problem in \cref{sec:prelims}, we start in \Cref{sec:epsro} by giving our main tractability result (\cref{prp:ro-ptime}): resilience is tractable for RPQs defined from so-called \emph{local languages}~\cite{mpri,sakarovitch2009elements}.
 Those languages are intuitively those that are defined by specifying the possible initial labels of a path, the possible final labels of a path, and the consecutive pairs of labels that are allowed.
 We show that, for RPQs defined with a local language~$L$, we can compute resilience by reducing to the MinCut problem via a natural product construction.
 The construction applies to queries both in set and bag semantics, and it is also tractable in combined complexity, running in time $\tilde{O}(|A|\times |\Sigma| \times |D|)$ where $A$ is an automaton representing $L$, where $\Sigma$ is the signature, and where $D$ is the input database.

 We then turn to intractability results in \cref{sec:hard,sec:fourlegged,sec:repeated}.
-In all these results, we assume that the language has been \emph{reduced} to eliminate redundant words, e.g., resilience for $abbc|bb$ and $bb$ is the same because the corresponding (existentially-quantified) Boolean RPQs are equivalent.
+In all these results, we assume that we focus on the \emph{infix-free} sublanguage where redundant words have been eliminated, e.g., resilience for $abbc|bb$ and $bb$ is the same because the corresponding (existentially-quantified) Boolean RPQs are equivalent.

 We define in \cref{sec:hard} the notion of a \emph{hardness gadget} for a language~$L$, namely, a specific database to be used as a building block in a reduction.
 These gadgets are the analogue, in our setting, of the Independent Join Paths (IJPs) used in earlier work~\cite{makhija2024unified} to show hardness for CQs.
 When an RPQ~$Q$ has a hardness gadget~$\Gamma$, we can reduce the minimum vertex cover problem on an undirected graph~$G$ to a resilience computation (in set semantics) for~$Q$ on a database built using~$\Gamma$, by replacing the edges of~$G$ by a copy of~$\Gamma$.
 We illustrate in \cref{sec:hard} how our gadgets can be used to show hardness for two specific RPQs: $axb|cxd$ (\cref{prp:axbcxd}), and $aa$ (\cref{prp:aa}).